 Ian Hendry turns up briefly as a cruel goon who finds himself on the receiving end of Janson’s sword in a bar-room battle.

-Captain Kronos: Vampire Hunter stands head-and-shoulders above most Hammer films, largely due to writer/director Brian Clemens – a man associated with some of the best British television drama of the 60s and 70s, including The Avengers, Adam Adamant Lives, The Champions, The Professionals and many more.
+Captain Kronos: Vampire Hunter stands head-and-shoulders above most Hammer films, largely due to writer/director Brian Clemens – a man associated with some of the best British television dramas of the 60s and 70s, including The Avengers, Adam Adamant Lives, The Champions, The Professionals and many more.

 This was intended to be the first of many movies featuring the Captain Kronos character but sadly it wasn’t to be.
 Attempts to spin off a TV series also fell through.